 Industry Organizations and Publications

-Some organizations and websites that publish helpful information include:
+Organizations that publish helpful information include:

 - Automotive Service Association (ASA)

 - California Service Station and Automotive Repair Association

 The disclosures of publicly-traded companies are useful in providing information about the industry, as well as possible value indication using the Market Approach.
 There are few publicly traded companies in the U.S. auto repair industry.
 The top publicly traded auto repair companies are: